Hone logo

 Constraints

-• The function should have a time complexity of O(n), where n is the number of elements in the input array, as it needs to iterate through the array once.
+• The function should have a time complexity of O(n), where n is the number of elements in the array.

 Notes